Phoenix600/Tree_C_Code/README.md

 # Getting Started With Tree Data Structure

-The tree is a non-linear hierarchical data structure where data is stored in a non-linear pattern or non-linear logical pattern.
+The **tree** is a non-linear hierarchical data structure where data is stored in a non-linear pattern or non-linear logical pattern.

 The tree consists of nodes and edges, all nodes in the tree are connected via Edges

-## Why Tree Data Structure
+# Why Tree Data Structure?

 Other linear data structures like arrays, Linked lists, Queues, and Stacks store data sequentially, To perform any operations in a linear data structure, the time complexity increases as the size of data increases, and it's kinda not accepted in today's fast computational world.

 Different Tree data structures allow quicker and easier access to the data as it is a non-linear data structure.

-## Tree Terminologies
+# Tree Terminologies

 | Node | A node is an entity that contains a key or value and pointer to its child. |
 | --- | --- |